 Yes, but it's rare.
 Typically, revocation occurs when someone obtains citizenship fraudulently or when there are serious national security concerns.
 Voluntarily renouncing it is also possible, but uncommon.

-Malta’s direct investment programme allows citizenship for as few as 12–18 months.
-Portugal’s Golden Visa programme and naturalisation law also offer one of the fastest timelines (5 years with minimal stay).
+Portugal's Golden Visa pathway offers citizenship in 5 years.
+Note: Malta's direct investment programme was terminated in April 2025.
+Portugal's Golden Visa programme and naturalisation law also offer one of the fastest timelines (5 years with minimal stay).

 To demonstrate eligibility, most countries will require: